BrockDSL/Introduction-to-ArcGIS-Online/Tutorial.md

 ---

+### Section 7: Next Steps

+1. Now that you have a map created, why not try out ArcGIS StoryMaps for sharing your story with others?
+Check out the [tutorial](https://brockdsl.github.io/Introduction-to-ArcGIS-StoryMaps/).

+---

 Contact [maplib@brocku.ca](mailto:maplib@brocku.ca) for assistance with the technology or to inquire about using ArcGIS Online or ArcGIS StoryMaps at Brock University.